 Florida Microplastic Awareness Project Workshop on Tuesday, January 19, 5-6:30 PM

 Discovery Center Volunteers Needed

 Tampa Bay Watch seeks volunteers ages 16 and over for our new Discovery Center located on the new St. Pete Pier.
 Docents/volunteers are needed to give facility tours, answer questions, and monitor the exhibits and touch tanks.
 Familiarity with coastal ecosystems is helpful but not required.
 A passion for the environment is highly desired.
-For more information contact Heidi Blair, Discovery Center Operations Manager, at email@example.com
+For more information, contact Cheyanne Smith, Guest Service Lead, at email@example.com

 Be the face of Tampa Bay Watch!